Larger Quantities, Lower Prices

 Witherod Viburnum - Viburnum nudum

 The colorful berries add interest to autumn and winter landscapes.
-The berries appear in late summer and persist through autumn.
-The berries change colors several times as they ripen to maturity.
-Beginning as green berries that brighten to pink and ripen into deep purple, the berries attract birds and other wildlife to the property, giving native gardens a variety of visitors that persist through autumn.
+The seeds appear in late summer and persist through autumn.
+The beans change colors several times as they ripen to maturity.
+Beginning as green berries that brighten to pink and ripen into deep purple, the seeds attract birds and other wildlife to the property, giving native gardens a variety of visitors that persist through autumn.

 The leaves are a variety of vibrant colors like purple and maroon throughout autumn, making mass plantings of the colorful shrub addition to uncultivated areas.
 Witherod viburnum has a moderate growth rate.
 At maturity, the plant reaches six to 12 feet high with a width of up to seven feet.